mohsen-deriv/deriv-com-roadmap/slides.md

 with this implemented in our project we can cache them and use the same images for future runs / builds. this will drastically decrease the build time and dev time resources.

+Also this approach will resolve the correct image size for different devices issue.

 for a similar implementation, please check out [this repo](https://github.com/Niels-IO/next-image-export-optimizer)